 \subsection{Virtual Private Networks}

 Virtual Private Networks were initially created in 1996~\cite{vpn-origin} as a peer-to-peer tunnelling protocol developed in Microsoft to facilitate private communication in enterprise settings.
 Virtual private networks (VPNs) provided a way to create private connections between computers and transfer data between them securely over the public Internet.
-These are still the guarantees that VPNs provide for the general users.
-In general, VPN products (VPNs hereon) create a secure connection, often called a ``tunnel'', to a secure server that then connects them to their intended destination.
-This tunnel typically provides an extra layer of encryption that serves as protection from surveillance by the intermediate networks, bypass access restrictions active in those networks, and hide their actual IP address (which may sometimes be their only ``identity'') from their destination service~\cite{vpn-nytimes}.
+These are still the guarantees that VPNs provide for general users today.
+VPN products (VPNs hereon) create a secure connection, often called a ``tunnel'', to a secure server that then connects them to their intended destination.
+This tunnel typically provides an extra layer of encryption that serves as protection from surveillance by the intermediate networks, bypasses access restrictions active in those networks, and hides the user's actual IP address from their destination service~\cite{vpn-nytimes}.

-Commercial VPN providers make use of the available VPN protocols such as OpenVPN, L2TP, IPSec, IKEv2, and Wireguard~\cite{openvpn,townsley1999layer,kaufman2005internet,donenfeld2017wireguard}, or develop proprietary protocols which are typically extensions of existing protocols optimized to fit their particular business model.
-VPNs offer different subscription models: paid/premium VPN services, free to use services, and freemium models that offer limited free features and charge for premium features and services.
+Commercial VPN providers make use of the available VPN protocols such as OpenVPN, L2TP, IPSec, IKEv2, and Wireguard~\cite{openvpn,townsley1999layer,kaufman2005internet,donenfeld2017wireguard}, or develop proprietary protocols which are typically extensions of existing ones, optimized to fit their particular needs and business model.
+VPNs offer different subscription models: paid/premium services, free to use services, and freemium models that offer limited free features and charge for premium features and services.